squarerootof9/AI/README.md

   - In **AUTOMATIC1111**, select an **IP-Adapter** option from the ControlNet dropdown.
   - Load your reference image in ControlNet.
   - Use text prompts to fine-tune the output.
   - The **Plus** version is ideal if you want the generation to closely follow the reference image.

+  > - For **face-specific adapters**, results are strongest with clear reference photos.

 ## Specialized Applications